Laura J. Alber

-Laura J. Alber (born 1968) is an American businesswoman who in 2010 became the CEO of Williams-Sonoma, Inc.
+Laura J. Alber (born 1968) is an American businesswoman, who in 2010, became the CEO of Williams-Sonoma, Inc.

 Early life and education

 Alber earned a B.A. in psychology from the University of Pennsylvania.
 While attending Penn, Alber had a small business selling velvet floppy hats.
-She said she got the idea after observing the floppy hat trend while a student at the University of Edinburgh.
-As a student, she took a wide range of classes, which she has said served her well as a business executive.
 After graduation from Penn, Alber drove to California with no plan and took a series of odd jobs until taking an entry-level job at Gap Inc.

 Career

 Alber joined Williams-Sonoma in 1995 as a senior buyer in the Pottery Barn subsidiary brand.
-She has said that her most important job, prior to becoming CEO of Williams-Sonoma, was serving as director of the Pottery Barn catalog, giving her the opportunity to “own” a business line from start to finish.
-She later became president of Pottery Barn, serving in that capacity from 2002 to 2006.
+She then served as director of the Pottery Barn catalog and later became president of Pottery Barn, serving from 2002 to 2006.

 Alber moved to the newly created role of president of Williams-Sonoma in 2006, where she continued her lead of Pottery Barn and the company's global supply chain, distribution, and worldwide logistics.

 In 2010, Alber was elected to the company's board and named as CEO, replacing retiring W. Howard Lester.
 In September 2011, she was ranked the 10th highest paid woman in U.S. business by Fortune magazine, with an estimated compensation of $13,555,412.

 Alber has said she enjoys the intellectual challenge of understanding the changing trends and global influences on the home.
 After being pregnant with her first daughter, Alber said she was inspired to create Pottery Barn Kids, providing home furnishings for children's spaces.
 Alber also led the creation of the Pottery Barn Bed+Bath, PBteen, and Threads brands.

 In 2011, the San Francisco Business Times named her one of the most influential women in San Francisco.

 In 2014, under Alber's leadership, Williams-Sonoma became one of the largest U.S. e-tailers, selling about half of its $5 billion annual sales online.
 During her tenure, Williams-Sonoma launched its first app — "Recipe of the Day" — and partnered with YouTube to offer shoppable online videos.
-Alber has also promoted in-store events at Williams-Sonoma, including book signings and panini-making classes.

 In 2014 and 2015, Fortune magazine named Alber a "Business Person of the Year."